What is OKR? – Definition and origins

 How OKRs are structured

 Objective (O): A qualitative, inspiring goal that provides direction.
 It answers the question: “Where do we want to go?”
-A good Objective is ambitious (stretch goal), time-bound (typically a quarter), easy for everyone to understand, and motivating.
+A good objective is ambitious (stretch goal), time-bound (typically one quarter), understandable for everyone, and motivating.

 Example of an innovation OKR: